Dathasai1234/Personal-Notes/Security/Defender for cloud/Cloud Workload Protection Plans/Other topics/Monitoring Agents (MMA, AMA).md

 - You can customize granularly using AMA agent using DCR's.
 - All this possible as Azure Monitor uses #ETL (*Extract Transform and Load*) data ingestion pipeline.

+# Reasons to migrate MMA to AMA

+- Cost optimization.
+- Simpler management
+	-

 ---
 # Other Topics